linux-integrity/ima-doc/ima-configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When this boolean is set, registered machine owner key certificates
-are loaded by default on the :ref:`dot-machine` keyring.
+are loaded by default on the :ref:`dot-machine` keyring if secure boot
+(see :ref:`sb-state`) is enabled and the UEFI MokListTrustedRT variable
+exists (see :ref:`uefi-variables`).

-When it is clear, registered machine owner key certificates are loaded
+Otherwise, registered machine owner key certificates are loaded on the
-on the :ref:`dot-platform` keyring.
+:ref:`dot-platform` keyring.

    Note that this boolean is only supported for ``MOK`` keys on UEFI.